 Think carefully before you invest in structured products.
 The income or growth is not usually guaranteed and you may lose all your money.
 Find out why it's important to understand the product before you decide.

-Structured products are generally a type of fixed-term investment where the amount you earn depends on the performance of a specific market (such as the FTSE 100) or specific assets (such as shares in individual companies).
+Most structured products are fixed-term investments.
+The amount you earn, or receive back, depends on the performance of a specific market (such as the FTSE 100) or specific assets (such as shares in individual companies).

 There are two main types of structured product: